Hamled/practice-ptrace/README.md

 `ptrace()` once and checking for a negative return value to indicate the presence of an attached debugger.

+### Level 02
+This is slightly more involved than the previous level, it calls `ptrace()` a second time and checks that this second call fails because of the first attach.

+The code for this was inspired by [a blog post from Sebastian Auberger][0].

 ## Building
 The examples build with GCC 9.3.0 on my Arch Linux machine.
 There should be no